 Use something like Google's tool for testing your site's performance and to get suggestions on optimization.
 If you're using WordPress, you might want to go through this guide.
 If you're going to dive deeper and test everything on a server level, here are some open-source tools you might want to try (you'll need to have a cloud or dedicated server for this).

 When Black Friday and Cyber Monday are done and over with, you don't want customers to forget about you.
 Only a small percent will be done with their holiday shopping at that point, so remember to give them a reason to come back even when the sales' excitement has dwindled.

 Offer a discount on a future purchase exclusively for those that purchase during the sales.
 Or offer something for those who subscribe to your newsletter.

-If you haven’t done anything at all yet for holiday promotions, you might be a little behind.
-But it’s not too late.
+If you haven't done anything yet for holiday promotions, you might be a little behind.
+But it's not too late.
 Get planning today and make sure your site is ready well before the swarm of customers flock to your sales (hopefully).

-Is there something in particular you need more help with?
+Is there something, in particular, you need more help with?
 Proper planning, creating promotional images, using social media, testing your site?
-If so, leave a comment below and maybe we’ll create a helpful guide just for that topic.
+If so, leave a comment below, and maybe we'll create a helpful guide just for that topic.